May Lee-Yang: Performance work

 She was a member of the Hmong and Lao spoken word group, F.I.R.E.
 (Free Inspiring Rising Elements) and performed regularly at several Minnesota venues including the Fringe Festival, Intermedia Arts, Hmong Fest, Patrick’s Cabaret, the Loft Literary Center, and local universities and colleges.

 May Lee-Yang has also been an actress and performed for Pom Siab Hmoob Theatre (currently a part of the Center for Hmong Arts and Talent) in the play, Hmong Tapestry: Voices from the Cloth.
 Venues for the play included schools, college campuses, conferences, and community sites throughout Minnesota, Wisconsin, and Kansas from 1997 through 2001.

+Hmong Organization

+In 2017, Lee-Yang along with her husband, Peter Yang, created a pilot for a TV show called Hmong Organization, a mockumentary "about a dysfunctional Hmong nonprofit organization and the people who work there."
+In 2024, Lee-Yang's company, Lazy Hmong Woman Productions re-introduced the show as a web series split into the 9 mini-episodes and available for streaming on Youtube.